Multi-Frequency Current Injection for Low or Highly Variable Zero-Sequence Voltages

 The classic regulation process, i.e. searching for the resonance curve across the range of travel of the coil, can no longer successfully adjust the arc suppression coil in certain network situations.
 We have developed this multi-frequency current injection for the increasingly frequent cases where the zero-sequence voltage is highly disturbed or subject to extreme influences or where networks are highly symmetrical.
 The current injection creates a signal that is fed into the network via the auxiliary power winding of the arc suppression coil.
 From the network reaction, the combined REG-DP(A) and current injection are able to calculate a resonance curve despite the low or highly variable zero-sequence voltage.

-Have more questions or start an enquiry?
-Just click on “Product Enquiry”.
+Further questions or want to start an enquiry?
+Please click “Product Enquiry”.

 Thanks to the multi-frequency current injection's compact form, it can fit into any existing control cabinet.
 During operation, up to eight different frequencies can be fed in directly via the auxiliary power winding of the suppression coil, i.e. without additional inductors, as required by other current injections.
 In addition, the MCI is able to both feed in power via the auxiliary power winding AND measure the zero-sequence voltage, without the feed negatively affecting the measurement.
 There is no need for zero-sequence voltage measurements to be decoupled from the e-coil.